The Edgeworth Insurance Group

 A recent study of those retired or about to be retired repeated what most folks have known, getting older requires adjustments to their past experiences.
 The study identified the three segments of those retired.

 Living too long can be a real problem.
 How do we make sure our money lasts as long as we do?
-What happens to us and our dependents should we live beyond our life expectancy?
+What happens to us and our dependents?
+Should we live beyond our life expectancy?
 Of course, this can also be insured; they are called lifetime income annuities.
-Living too long is not all about money, it is about emotional changes, it is about social adjustments, and it is about dealing with a physical body that is more and more restrictive.
+Living too long is not all about money; it is about emotional changes, it is about social adjustments, and it is about dealing with a physical body that is more and more restrictive.
 Along with that is the underlying fear, a fear of being a burden, a burden to family, friends, and society.

-Insurance products do exist to help with all three stages of concern; life insurance replaces lost funds, an annuity can protect income streams, and a critical care rider is available to help with long-term needs.
-I mean when you think about it, would you go for a day without fire insurance on your home?
+Insurance products exist to help with all three stages of concern; life insurance replaces lost funds, an annuity can protect income streams, and a critical care rider is available to help with long-term needs.
+I mean, when you think about it, would you go for a day without fire insurance on your home?

-Safe Money insights and tips sent to your inbox bi-monthly.Sign Up Now!
+Safe Money insights and tips sent to your inbox twice a month.Sign Up Now!